 A multiple-choice assessment, which will assess whether you have the right behavioural traits to work as a Police Constable.

 This is when we begin our pre-employment checks which consist of a medical, vetting, biometric vetting and a fitness test.

-- Fitness Test – you will need to obtain level 5.4 in a 15 metre shuttle run.
+Fitness Test – you will need to obtain level 5.4 in a 15 metre shuttle run.
 Whilst we do not expect candidates to be professional runners, you will be required to have a reasonable level of fitness and be able to run at a steady pace for around 4 minutes.
 Find out more about the fitness test here.

-If you have passed the National Assessment Centre (SEARCH or Day One) in the past 24 months, you may be able to transfer your score to Surrey Police.
+If you have passed the National Assessment Centre (SEARCH, Day One or Online) in the past 24 months, you can transfer your score to Surrey Police.

-To transfer your score please send a copy of your assessment report to [email protected].
-You can request your assessment report from the force at which it was undertaken.
+To transfer your score, please send a copy of your assessment report to [email protected].
+You can request your report from the force at which it was undertaken.

 Our ability to build trust, understand problems and support our communities across a range of policing matters, relies on us having a workforce that is reflective of our communities and all the unique individuals that exist within them.
 We are committed to promoting equality and diversity within our workforce and to eliminating discrimination.

 We are very keen to encourage applications from those that have never considered policing as a career.
 Representation within our workforce from black and minority ethnic communities is currently much lower than we want it to be; by improving this we will be better able to serve our local communities and our work place will benefit from all the differences in thinking, points of view, and approaches that diversity brings.

 We are actively working on a range of activities to improve this and one of the proactive ways we are seeking to increase representation is via a bespoke mentoring scheme which is aimed at guiding applicants from diverse communities through the recruitment process.